What Is the SAP BTP Cockpit? Navigation, Configuration, and Cost Management

 - Review monthly.
 Set a calendar reminder.
 The cockpit’s data updates daily, but a monthly review catches trends before they become problems.

 - Flag spikes.
 If any service’s cost increases 20%+ month-over-month, investigate immediately.
-Common causes: runaway test instances, oversized HANA Cloud, or forgotten dev environments.
+Common causes: runaway test instances, oversized HANA Cloud, or forgotten dev environments that nobody bothered to shut down.
+You’d be surprised how often that last one comes up.

 - Right-size environments.
 Dev and test subaccounts don’t need production-grade service plans.
 Downgrade to lite plans where possible.